The life of a Levant employee

 There was also an ever present danger of rock-fall, either from a cave-in or blasting.
 Maimed or blinded men were a common sight in Cornwall in the 19th century.

 Workers on the surface had a healthier life than those below ground, but the distinction is only relative.
 One starry eyed reverend once wrote, 'The floors on which the bal-maidens work are kept beautifully clean, and the work is performed in sweet pure air.
 The happiness of sunshine is around the people, which brightens their lives'.

 The reality was in fact slightly different.
 Working outside would mean battling against wind, rain and fog, and when it was not one of those, it was all three.
 Waterproof clothing was also fairly unknown at this time so it’s hard to imagine that this work completely ‘brightened their lives’.

 After the toils of the day, there was always the walk home

 Having survived the shift without mishap the Levant miner spent up to half an hour ascending the man engine to the comforts of the ‘dry’ or changing room.
-On emerging from this in his outdoor cloths he faced a walk home which could be several miles over rough cliff paths.
+On emerging from this in his outdoor clothes he faced a walk home which could be several miles over rough cliff paths.